It isn’t unusual for Randolph College professors to be recognized nationally. Usually, though, it’s for their research or other expertise.

 They were also charmed by Ordower’s good-natured response.

 “I told my class at the beginning of the semester that I wanted them to talk to each other in the middle of class.
 I encouraged them to do this,” he said.
 “I was happy she was talking and joking with her classmates.
-Bonding with your classmates, feeling like you’re part of a class and part of campus, is more important than ever right now.”Tags: fall 2020, Kayla Morris, Marc Ordower, online learning, TikTok, virtual learning, Vita No. 9
+Bonding with your classmates, feeling like you’re part of a class and part of campus, is more important than ever right now.”Tags: computer science, fall 2020, Kayla Morris, Marc Ordower, mathematics, online learning, TikTok, virtual learning, Vita No. 9